 Whether you aspire to become an agricultural entrepreneur, a farm manager, advisor, consultant, or scientist, you will benefit from both hands-on practical experience and in-depth technical knowledge on a course that evolves with the input of industry.

 FdSc Animal Science

-This new programme has been developed as a joint initiative between the RAU and Cirencester College, utilising the expertise and resources of both partners, including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.
+This new programme has been developed as a joint initiative between the RAU and Cirencester College including new state-of-the-art bioscience laboratories and an animal centre with more than 80 species.

 Whether you’re interested in domestic animals, exotic species or farm animals, studying the science and technology of the field is a gateway to many rewarding careers.
 Our degree course in Animal Science will give you the academic and practical experience to ultimately take your pick from a range of careers including a nutritionist, laboratory technician and veterinary specialist.